 One particularly interesting research program involved developing more stable emulsions.
 There are many uses of emulsions in our society, ranging from cleaners to water-borne versions of older solvent-borne products such as commercial wood preservatives, to latex paint and beyond.
 Emulsions have many different failure mechanisms.
 These are known as coalescence, flocculation, creaming and Ostwald ripening.
 Definitions of those terms may be found at many websites, one of which is here, but you may not want to read past the first five pages as it gets rather technical.
 Understanding emulsion failure mechanisms is the basis of developing more stable emulsions.

 Research and development capabilities extend far beyond these few areas.
 Having the capacity to learn what may not be presently known, or to find and coordinate specialists that have specific complimentary knowledge for a particular project, means Steve Smith’s capabilities are essentially unlimited.

 Steve Smith is a genius.

-To find out whether your project falls within his area of expertise, please inquire.
+To find out whether your project falls within his area of expertise, or to just open up a conversation, please inquire.